SPANISH ECONOMY OVERVIEW

 In the year to september 2016, exports increased by 1.2% compared to the same period of 2015 to €188.5bn, whereas imports dropped by 1.6% y/y to €201.7bn.
 In real terms, exports rose by 3.2% y/y and imports grew by 2.7% y/y.
 Spain’s trade deficit decreased to €13.2bn compared to January-September of 2015 (deficit of €18.6bn).
 The export/import coverage ratio reached 93.4%, 2.5 pp higher than in the same period of 2015 (90.9%).
 The attached updated document provides additional key facts and figures of Spain's external sector.

-The y/y change of the CPI index stands at 1.6%, nine tenths more than the registered the previous month.
-Core CPI increase two tenths to 1.0%.
-The harmonized consumer price index (HICP) increase nine tenths to 1.4%.
+The y/y change of the CPI index stands at 3.0%, one point and a half more than the registered the previous month.
+Core CPI increases one tenth to 1.1%.
+The harmonized consumer price index (HICP) increases one point and a half to 2.9%.

-The m/m change of the Industrial Production Index stood at 1.7% (SA).
-The y/y change of the IPI stood at 3.2% in SA terms and at -4.6% in the original series.
+The m/m change of the Industrial Production Index stood at -0.5% (SA).
+The y/y change of the IPI stood at 1.9% in SA terms and at -1.6% in the original series.
+In the year 2016 as whole, Industrial Production increased by 1.9% in the adjusted series and 1.6% in the original series

-The SA PMI index rose to 55.3 in December, up from 54.5 in November and signalling a marked monthly strengthening of the health of the sector.
-Moreover, the latest improvement was the greatest since January.
-Business conditions have now strengthened in each of the past 37 months.
+The SA PMI index rose to 55.6 in January, up from 55.3 in December, signalling a further marked improvement in the health of the sector, and one that was the strongest since May 2015.
+Business conditions have now strengthened in each of the past 38 months.

 Quarterly Labour Cost Survey (QLCS).
 Q3-2016 (December 16, 2016)